end2endzone/ShellAnything/UserManual.md

 **Example #1:**

 Properties can be used to store temporary values (for instance, based on the selection).
 For example, a menu can save the clicked file path to a property so that another menu can later refer to it.
-The typical use case is when comparing files: the first menu "select first file" and save the path to a property and the second menu "select second file" and launches the comparison with the two files.
+The typical use case is when comparing files: the first menu "select first file" and save the path to a property and the second menu "select second file" and launches the compare application with the two files.
 The implementation of such menus would be like this:

 ```xml